BIZ international internship

 Students have the possibility to include an internship into both the bachelor’s and master’s degree.
 The inclusion of an internship in the degree should always be agreed upon in your own programme.
 See more information about applying for internship credits in the Student Guide, instructions can be found on the pages of your own programme (Programme -> During the studies -> Other studies).
 If you have questions about credits, see your programmes website for more information or contact your programme or Learning Services at [email protected].

-Are you studying in Aalto Mikkeli BScBA programme?
-Please see more information about the internships for Mikkeli students.
+Are you studying in the International Business programme at the Mikkeli campus?
+Please see more information about the internships for International Business students.

 Grants for internships abroad